15 Project 4 - Developing an image filter

 var image_header = try get_image_header(ctx);

 Also notice in this function, that I’m checking if the spng_get_ihdr() function call have returned or not an integer value that is different than zero.
-Most functions from the libspng library return a code status as result, and the code status zero means “success”.
+Most functions from the libspng library return a code status as result, and the code status “zero” means “success”.
 So any code status that is different than zero means that an error occurred while running spng_get_ihdr().
 This is why I’m returning an error value from the function in case the code status returned by the function is different than zero.

 15.4.2 Allocating space for the pixel data

-fn calc_output_size(ctx: *png.spng_ctx) !u64 {
+fn calc_output_size(ctx: *c.spng_ctx) !u64 {

 var output_size: u64 = 0;

-const status = png.spng_decoded_image_size(
+const status = c.spng_decoded_image_size(

-ctx, png.SPNG_FMT_RGBA8, &output_size
+ctx, c.SPNG_FMT_RGBA8, &output_size

 );